Myelin: Composition

 Myelin is found in all vertebrates except the jawless fish.
-Myelin in the central nervous system (CNS) differs slightly in composition and configuration from myelin in the peripheral nervous system (PNS), but both perform the same functions of insulation and nutritional support.
+Myelin in the central nervous system differs slightly in composition and configuration from myelin in the peripheral nervous system (PNS), but both perform the same functions of insulation and nutritional support.
 Being rich in lipid, myelin appears white, hence its earlier name of white matter of the CNS.
 Both CNS white matter tracts such as the corpus callosum, and corticospinal tract, and PNS nerves such as the sciatic nerve, and the auditory nerve, which also appear white, comprise thousands to millions of axons, largely aligned in parallel.
 In the corpus callosum there are more than 200 million axons.
 Blood vessels provide the route for oxygen and energy substrates such as glucose to reach these fibre tracts, which also contain other cell types including astrocytes and microglia in the CNS and macrophages in the PNS.

 In terms of total mass, myelin comprises approximately 40% water; the dry mass comprises between 60% and 75% lipid and between 15% and 25% protein.
 Protein content includes myelin basic protein (MBP), which is abundant in the CNS where it plays a critical, non-redundant role in formation of compact myelin; myelin oligodendrocyte glycoprotein (MOG), which is specific to the CNS; and proteolipid protein (PLP), which is the most abundant protein in CNS myelin, but only a minor component of PNS myelin.
 In the PNS, myelin protein zero (MPZ or P0) has a similar role to that of PLP in the CNS in that it is involved in holding together the multiple concentric layers of glial cell membrane that constitute the myelin sheath.
 The primary lipid of myelin is a glycolipid called galactocerebroside.
 The intertwining hydrocarbon chains of sphingomyelin strengthen the myelin sheath.
 Cholesterol is an essential lipid component of myelin, without which myelin fails to form.

 Myelin-associated glycoprotein (MAG) is a critical protein in the formation and maintenance of myelin sheaths.
 MAG is localized on the inner membrane of the myelin sheath and interacts with axonal membrane proteins to attach the myelin sheath to the axon.
 Mutations to the MAG gene are implicated in demyelination diseases such as multiple sclerosis.